wein.plus

 Vermouth

-A wine flavoured and fortified with spices and herbs, whose name is derived from the wormwood (Artemisia absinthium).
-Incidentally, this is also used for the famous spirit absinthe with its characteristic green colour.
-The main ingredient of the plant is the essential oil thujone, which causes the typical bitter taste.
-Wines flavoured with herbs, roots, barks, blossoms and various sweeteners were already produced in ancient China, Mesopotamia and ancient Rome.
-The Greek physician Hippocrates (460-377 B.C.) was aware of the digestive properties and healing power of the drink and experimented with it against jaundice and tetanus.
-The Roman writer Pliny the Elder (23-79) praised a spiced wine called "hypocras".
-The Romans called spiced wine "aperitivum" because of its appetising effect.
+A wine flavoured and fortified with spices and herbs, whose name is derived from the wormwood herb (Artemisia absinthium).
+This is also used for the famous spirit absinthe with its characteristic green colour.
+The main ingredient of the plant is the essential oil thujone, which causes the typical bitter flavour.
+Wines flavoured with herbs, roots, barks, flowers and various sweeteners were already being produced in ancient China, Mesopotamia and ancient Rome.

 Voices of our members